hashicorp/otto/website/source/intro/index.html.markdown

 other related tools for you.

 Otto supports application dependencies as a first class feature.
-This makes microservice development a breeze.
+This makes developing microservices a breeze.
 Otto automatically downloads, installs, configures, and starts dependencies in your development environments for you.

 Developers that are new to a team or are context switching to a new project can get up and running in a single command with minimal friction:
 `otto dev`.

-## Best-in-Class Quality Infrastructure, Automatically
+## Best-in-Class Infrastructure, Automatically

 Otto automatically builds an infrastructure and deploys your application using industry standard tooling and best practices, so you don't have to.